bobbicodes/mecca/README.md

 ## Start local development server:

 I use [Figwheel Main](https://github.com/bhauman/figwheel-main) with the [Clojure CLI tools](https://clojure.org/reference/deps_and_cli).
-It uses [core.async](https://github.com/clojure/core.async) to grab the audio samples, and generally follows the [re-frame](https://github.com/Day8/re-frame) pattern, but still does lots of yucky stuff like perform logic in views, side-effecting event handlers, etc.
+Audio samples are fetched with [core.async](https://github.com/clojure/core.async), and while the app generally follows the [re-frame](https://github.com/Day8/re-frame) pattern, it still does lots of yucky stuff like perform logic in views, side-effecting event handlers, etc.

 Oh and I'm still working on a proper note scheduling system.
-It currently just plays the entire song and there's no way to stop or adjust it.
+It currently just plays the entire song and there's no way to stop or adjust it once you press play...

 ```
 clojure -A:fig -b dev -r